lizzary/Quantitative-Strategy-Management-and-Monitoring-System-Platform/readme.md

     M --> N[Event Processing Done]
 ```

-### 8.2 Listener Modes (Listener Types)
+### 7.2 Listening Modes (Listener Types)

 1.  **`IMMEDIATE` (Immediate Trigger)**:
     *   **Behavior**: Listens for a specific event `source`.
 When the `source` event is processed, all associated callback functions are called immediately.
-    *   **Application**: Most common, used for immediate reactions to events, e.g., taking damage, gaining experience.
+    *   **Application**: Most common, used to react instantly to events.

 2.  **`DELAY` (Delayed Trigger)**:
     *   **Behavior**: Listens for a specific event `source`.
-When the `source` event is processed, the callback is not executed immediately.
-Instead, a future trigger point `trigger_at = current_event_count + delay` is calculated, and the task is placed into the min-heap.
-The system checks the top of the heap after processing each event; if `trigger_at <= current_event_count`, the callback is executed.
+When the `source` event is processed, it does not execute the callback immediately.
+Instead, it calculates a future trigger point `trigger_at = current_event_count + delay` and puts the task into the min-heap.
+The system checks the top of the heap after processing each event.
+If `trigger_at <= current_event_count`, it executes the callback.
     *   **Implementation**: Borrows the immediate trigger.
-When the `source` event occurs, a wrapper function (`delayed_callback_wrapper`) is called immediately; its only purpose is to push the real callback task into the delay heap.
+When the `source` event occurs, a wrapper function (`delayed_callback_wrapper`) is called immediately, whose sole purpose is to push the real callback task into the delay heap.
-    *   **Application**: Implements effects that need to take effect after a period of time (measured in number of events), e.g., ongoing damage after poisoning, buff/debuff duration.
+    *   **Application**: Implements effects that need to wait for a period of time (measured in number of events) before taking effect, such as damage over time from poison, or the duration of buffs/debuffs.

 3.  **`JOINT` (Joint Trigger)**:
     *   **Behavior**: Listens for a set of events `sources`.
 Requires that **all** events in the set have occurred **at least once** (order无关).
 The callback is triggered when the last missing event occurs.
-The condition resets after triggering and can trigger again.
+The condition resets after triggering and can be triggered again.
-    *   **Application**: Completing a task requiring multiple steps, e.g., synthesizing after collecting multiple items, activating a skill by pressing multiple keys simultaneously.
+    *   **Application**: Completing a task that requires multiple steps, such as collecting multiple items for synthesis, or pressing multiple keys simultaneously to activate a skill.

 4.  **`PATTERN` (Pattern Trigger)**:
     *   **Behavior**: Listens for an event sequence `pattern`.
-Requires events to match the given pattern **in order**; `*` can match any single event.
+Requires events to match the given pattern **in order**, where `*` can match any single event.
 The callback is triggered upon successful matching, and then the state machine resets.
-    *   **Application**: Implementing combo systems, unlocking specific achievements (requiring operations in sequence), parsing command line instructions.
+    *   **Application**: Implementing combo systems, unlocking specific achievements (requiring operations in a specific order), parsing command line instructions.

-### 8.3 Core Method Flow
+### 7.3 Core Method Flow

 **`publish(event: str)`**:
 1. Puts the event string `event` into the `event_bus` queue.